AEmilioDiStefano/ros2_ws/instructions_IRL.md

 (depicted above is one example of a viable option, your batteries may look different)

-## At least two battery holders for your Li-ion batteries
+## AT LEAST TWO battery holders for your Li-ion batteries

 ![host-and-port](media/li-ion_battery_holders.jpeg)
 <br>